Frequently Asked Questions

 What happens when we meet?

-A similar process happens for those seeking clinical supervision.
+A similar process happens for those seeking clinical consultation.

 How long does therapy take?